AbsaOSS/atum/README.md

 Atum provides helper methods for initial creation of info files from a Spark dataframe.
 It can be used as is or can serve as a reference implementation for calculating control measurements.

-The `ControlMeasureBuilder.builder` accepts some metadata via optional setters.
+The builder instance obtained by `ControlMeasureBuilder.forDf()` accepts some metadata via optional setters.
 In addition it accepts the list of fields for which control measurements should be generated.
 Depending on the data type of a field the method will generate a different control measurement.
 For numeric types it will generate **controlType.absAggregatedTotal**, e.g. **SUM(ABS(X))**.
 For non-numeric types it will generate **controlType.HashCrc32** e.g. **SUM(CRC32(x))**.
-Non-primitive data types are not supoprted.
+Non-primitive data types are not supported.

 ```scala
 import java.net.URI